yicui/crowdlive/README.md

 One funny thing is, everytime I showed my colored-square video to my UMG friend, I can sense his dissatisfaction.
 This usually triggered a speech of mine on the great challenge this problem and how fast we are improving.
 But then I found out he was mostly complaining about the aesthetics of my visual presentation, Duh!
-We were
+We were on thinking different tracks, me on the accuracy of the algorithm and him on how amazing the app should look.
+Then it occured to me that a tool like http://slides.com should be very helpful here: it leave artists alone to try out various visual effects, until they are happy with what they see.